The Rise Art Prize

 ‘If, O ye gods, all things are in your power, let my wife (not daring to say this ivory maiden) resemble this ivory statue.’

 Venus heard Pygmalion and brought the statue to life.
 Waugh’s sculptures carry an important environmental message: jerry cans, cigarette butts, plastic cups, and cardboard boxes.
-Let’s hope that this message can be brought to life, and these ephemera passed into history and therefore truly commemorated as the past.
+Let’s hope that this message can be brought to life, and these ephemera, which signify the gratuitous wastefulness of the present, similarly passed into history and therefore truly commemorated as the past.

 Lebohang Kganye - Middle East and Africa